mitshah1207/cooper/README.md

 - Does not know how to tug

 ## Sleep
-- Cooper sleeps on the floor next to our bed.
-It would be good if he can sleep in the same room as you.
-He is allowed on the bed but rarely goes on it, and doesn't make use of his own dog bed either!
+- Sleeps on the floor next to our bed; ideally in the same room as you
-N.B.
-Important that the doors are not shut in the room he is in.
+- Allowed on the bed but rarely uses it; also ignores his dog bed
+- N.B.
+Keep door open in the room he’s in at all times.

 ## Tricks and skills: